© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Vobster Breach colliery, 890m ENE of Tweed Farm is a scheduled monument protected by Historic England under reference 1014867.
 View the official record →

-Vobster Breach colliery is a coal mining site located near Tweed Farm in Somerset, England.
+Vobster Breach colliery is a coal mining site located near Tweed Farm in Somerset, dating to the post-medieval and early modern industrial period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014867.

 Vobster Breach colliery, 890m ENE of Tweed Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014867.